Did you know most pain can be eliminated with stretching?

-Most clients want to lose weight.
+Most clients want to lose fat.
 Logically, the best total body workout would be the workout burning the max number of calories in the shortest amount of time.

-The data was clear, the rationale simple, target the bigger muscles.
+The data was clear, the rationale simple, target the bigger major muscles.

 Two years later another rookie trainer asked me, that same question.

 “What’s the most effective workout for fat loss?”

 After 10 years of experience, 5 certifications, 2 degrees and success with hundreds of clients.
 I finally knew the correct answer.

 Which Full Body Exercises to Perform

 The most effective fat loss workout is a full body circuit, a total body project.
 This type of full body workout routine ensures our heart rate operates at the target heart rate (higher heart rate means more calories burned.)
 By focusing on the major muscles, we guarantee you burn the max number of calories in the shortest time.
 A circuit focused on the chest, back, and legs burn the greatest number of calories.

 I don’t know why we complicate fitness?
 I really don’t.
 Here’s your definitive full body workout guide.
 These are the exercises you should do, the major muscles you should target, and the muscles to avoid.
 Most people fail in fitness because they aren’t consistent.
 They fail because they lose motivation.
 Keep fitness simple, focus on major compound movements, and remember most aesthetic changes come from executing your diet plans.

 The Definitive Full Body Workout Guide: TBP’s Big Three